 - Define “Concurrent Conditioning” and discuss how it can be used to enhance efficiency for high school athletes.

-- Develop and effective and efficiency strength training program for a high school athlete that adequately addresses the unique needs of the high school athlete.
+- Develop an effective and efficient strength training program that adequately addresses the unique needs of the high school athlete.

 Chapter 3: Speed and Agility Training for the High School Athlete

 - Define common terminology related to speed and agility training.

 - Identify common speed and agility coaching mistakes.

 - Describe and discuss the IYCA philosophy regarding speed and agility training for the high school athlete.

 Chapter 4: Mobility Training for the High School Athlete

 - Define and understand the significance of the relationship between mobility and flexibility.